rsegal/treblr/README.md

 treblr
 ======

-CMU 15-237 Term Project for Liran Sharir, Raphael Segal, and Russell Tucker
+CMU 15-237 Term Project for Raphael Segal and Russell Tucker